-Gei neral 5 Dassault Aviation, Parent Company 66 Declaration of the person responsible for the report Group structure Board of Directors / Executive Committee 2 3 4 5.1 Activities 5.2 Results 5.3 Risk management 5.4 Terms of payment 5.5 Shareholder information Dire ectors' report 6 Proposed resolutions 74 Exceptional circumstances in 2020: the covid-19 crisis 7 7 Conclusion and outlook 77 Dassault Aviation Group 1.1 Results 1.2 Financial structure 1.3 Related-party transactions 1.4 Group activities 1.5 Group structure 1.6 Research and development 1.7 Transformation plan: Leading Our Future 1.8 Total quality Risk factors 2.1 Economic and market risks 2.2 Operational risks 2.3 Reputational, regulatory and legal risks 2.4 Financial and market risks 2.5 Insurance 10 25 1 Corporate governance 1.1 Corporate governance guidelines 1.2 Composition of the Board of Directors 1.3 Offices held and duties performed by corporate officers in 2020 1.4 Conditions for preparing and organizing the work of the Board of Directors 1.5 Regulated agreements 1.6 Operations of Executive Management 1.7 Powers of the Chairman and Chief Executive Officer 1.8 Powers of the Chief Operating Officer 1.9 Executive Committee 1.10 General Meetings of shareholders 2 Compensation of corporate officers 2.1 Compensation paid to directors and 88 3 procedures 3.1 Internal auditing objectives 3.2 Environment and general organization of internal auditing 3.3 Risk management procedures 3.4 Internal auditing procedures for financial and accounting purposes 3.5 2020 actions corporate officers in 2020 2.2 Compensation policy for corporate officers and directors in 2021 3 Information mentioned in article L. 225-37-5 of the French commercial co 120 de 3.6 2021 action plan Consolidated financial statements 4 Non-financial performance Declaration ("NFPD") 4.1 General Policy and Sustainable Development Goals (SDGs) 4.2 Covid-19 health crisis 4.3 Identification of non-financial risks 4.4 Human resources information 4.5 Environmental information 4.6 Corporate responsibility information 4.7 Responsible processes 4.8 Regulatory requirements and administrative 37 Financial statements Auditor's report Parent Company financial statements Financial statements Auditor's report 121 169 177 207 presents a fair view of the development of the business, performance and financial situation of the company and of all the other companies included in the scope of consolidation, together with a description of the main risks and uncertainties to which they are exposed.
+Ger neral 5 Dassault Aviation, Parent Company 120 Declaration of the person responsible for the report Group structure Board of Directors / Executive 56 57 58 5.1 Activities5.2 Results5.3 Risk management5.4 Terms of payment5.5 Shareholder information Dire Committee ectors' report 6 Proposed resolutions 128 Exceptional circumstances in 2020: the covid-19 crisis 61 7 Conclusion and outlook 131 1 Dassault Aviation Group 64 Report on corporate governance 1.1 Results 1.2 Financial structure 1.3 Related-party transactions 1.4 Group activities 1.5 Group structure 1.6 Research and development 1.7 Transformation plan: Leading Our Future 1.8 Total quality Corporate governance 1.1 Corporate governance guidelines 1.2 Composition of the Board of Directors 1.3 Offices held and duties performed by corporate officers in 2020 1.4 Conditions for preparing and organizing the work of the Board of Directors 1.5 Regulated agreements 1.6 Operations of Executive Management 142 2 Risk factors 2.1 Economic and market risks 2.2 Operational risks 2.3 Reputational, regulatory and legal risks 2.4 Financial and market risks 2.5 Insurance 79 1.7 Powers of the Chairman and Chief Executive Officer 1.8 Powers of the Chief Operating Officer 1.9 Executive Committee 1.10 General Meetings of shareholders 404 2 Compensation of corporate officers 161 3 Internal auditing and risk management Procedures 3.1 Internal auditing objectives 3.2 Environment and general organization 87 2.1 Compensation paid to directors and corporate officers in 20202.2 Compensation policy for corporate officers and directors in 2021 of internal auditing 3.3 Risk management procedures 3.4 Internal auditing procedures for financial and accounting purposes 3 Information mentioned in article L. 225-37-5 of the French commercial co 174 de 3.5 2020 actions 3.6 2021 action plan Consolidated financial statements 4 Non-financial performance 91 Financial statements 175 - Declaration ("NFPD") 4.1 General Policy and Sustainable Development Goals (SDGs) Auditor's report 223 4.2 Covid-19 health crisis4.3 Identification of non-financial risks Parent Company financial statements 4.4 Human resources information Financial statements 231 4.5 Environmental information4.6 Corporate responsibility information4.7 Responsible processes Auditor's report 261 4.8 Regulatory requirements and administrative regimes presents a fair view of the development of the business, performance and financial situation of the company and of all the other companies included in the scope of consolidation, together with a description of the main risks and uncertainties to which they are exposed.